MichaelGTZ/SimpleInstagram/README.md

 - [X] Style the login page to look like the real Instagram login page.
 - [X] Style the feed to look like the real Instagram feed.
-- [X] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+- [ ] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+    - All except photo gallery view are implemented.
 - [X] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
 - [X] Show the username and creation time for each post
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse